Family Law Exhibits in Los Angeles County

 Specific requirements for Family Law cases in Los Angeles Superior Court

 Los Angeles Superior Court processes more family law cases than any other county in California, handling dissolutions, legal separations, custody disputes, domestic violence restraining orders, and child/spousal support modifications.
-LASC Local Rule 5.3 establishes procedures for family law exhibit handling, including mandatory preliminary declarations of disclosure (PDD) and final declarations of disclosure (FDD) requiring complete financial documentation.
+LASC Local Rule 5.14 (Trial Readiness, Settlement Conferences and Pre-Trial Orders) establishes procedures for family law exhibit exchange ahead of a settlement conference, alongside a conformed copy of the Declaration Regarding Service of Preliminary Declaration of Disclosure and current financial forms.
 California Family Code governs community property division (50/50 split), child support (guideline calculations), and spousal support (discretionary based on ability to pay and need).
 LA County has specialized family law departments at Stanley Mosk, Van Nuys, Torrance, Pasadena, and other courthouses.
 Financial exhibits must include three years of tax returns, current pay stubs, and complete asset/debt schedules on FL-142 forms.

 Financial Disclosure Completeness